koloja/koloja.dev/README.md

 # koloja.github.io

-A simple webpage by koloja
+A simple webpage by koloja\n
 Coded of the [znci website](https://znci.dev/)

 ## skAPI